microsoft/microsoft-ui-xaml-specs/active/NavigationView/NavigationViewTemplateSettings/PaneTitle.md

 This API update addes PaneTitle [Template-Settings](https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/template-settings-classes) to the NavigationView control.

 # Description
-Provides calculated PaneTitle that can be referenced as TemplatedParent sources when defining templates for a NavigatiionView control.
+Provides calculated PaneTitle that can be referenced as TemplatedParent sources when defining templates for a NavigationView control.
 Not intended for general use.

 # Examples